 Meteors sometimes occur in showers.
 National Meteor Watch Day is the right moment to plan for a meteor-watching party.
 Whether it is to catch a few stray falling stars or to watch the entire meteor dropping, gathering the kids or a few friends to map the constellations while waiting to make a wish or two is sure to be a fun time.

 In the Northern Hemisphere, one of the most active meteor showers is the Perseids.
-Named after the configuration group of stars where the major activity takes place, the meteors are caused by particles released by the comet 109P/Swift-Tuttle.
-Active from mid-July to late August, the Perseids are known to put on a dazzling display at its peak, especially when the skies are clear and the moon is new.
+The Perseids were named in honor of the constellation Perseus the Hero as this seems to be its point of origin.
+The meteors are caused by particles released by the comet 109P/Swift-Tuttle.
+Active from mid-July to late August, the Perseids put on a dazzling display at its peak, especially when the skies are clear and the moon is new.

-Meteors are usually observed at night and are very visible when they are about 34 to 70 miles above the Earth, and they often disintegrated at about 31 to 51 miles above.
+Meteors are usually observed at night.
+They are very visible when they are about 34 to 70 miles above the Earth.
+They often disintegrate at about 31 to 51 miles above the Earth.
 Their glow time is usually about a second.

 A small percent of meteoroids hit the Earth’s atmosphere and then skip back into space.